cp-algorithms/cp-algorithms/src/graph/depth-first-search.md

 Depth First Search is one of the main graph algorithms.

 Depth First Search finds the lexicographical first path in the graph from a source vertex $u$ to each vertex.
-Depth First Search will also find the shortest paths on a tree, but on general graphs this is not the case.
+Depth First Search will also find the shortest paths in a tree (because there only exists one simple path), but on general graphs this is not the case.

 The algorithm works in $O(m + n)$ time where $n$ is the number of vertices and $m$ is the number of edges.